google/verilogpp/README.md

 `--mdhelp` option.
 Please be sure to make improvements there, and regenerate this file, rather than editing this file directly.

+## License

+`verilogpp` is distributed under the terms of the [Apache 2.0 License](LICENSE).
+Please see [CONTRIBUTING](CONTRIBUTING.md) for information on how to contribute.

+While Google Inc retains copyright for much of the code of `verilogpp`, this is not an official Google product.

 ## Configuration File

 TODO(jonmayer): Add documentation for the verilogpp configuration file.